top of page

 However, SACU’s digital landscape is still evolving, with varying levels of endowments, capabilities, and enablers such as digital infrastructure, robust data governance policies, and regulatory frameworks amongst the SACU member states.

-Given the importance of cross border data flows (CBDF) for digital trade and overall digital transformation, it is crucial to assess the suitability of the DPF for fostering digital trade within an established REC, such as SACU.
+Given the importance of cross border data flows (CBDF) for digital trade and overall digital transformation, it is crucial to assess the suitability of the DPF for fostering digital trade within an established regional economic community (REC), such as SACU.

 This paper evaluates the suitability of the DPF for facilitating the complex multidimensional aspects of digital trade amongst SACU member states.
 The aim of this paper is to provide a better understanding of the transnational changes shaping digital trade with a view to informing how these might be reflected in holistic policy design and implementation in the African context.